paveloom-d/dev/README.md

 ### How do I get it?

-I recommend using [Podman](https://podman.io) for building the image and running a container, although the same can be done using [Docker](https://www.docker.com).
+I recommend using [Podman](https://podman.io) for pulling and building the image or running a container, although the same can be done using [Docker](https://www.docker.com).

 Since `v0.4.0`, the image can be pulled from
 [GitHub Container Registry](https://github.com/orgs/paveloom-d/packages/container/package/dev):